mutantstandard/standard/README.md

 # Mutant Standard Private Use Area (PUA)

+**(This repository is incomplete.
+I am slowly working on migrating old PUA technical documentation to here!)**

 Some of Mutant Standard's unique emoji symbols and modifiers have been encoded in the PUA plane, in block `1016xx`.
 This repository outlines what encodings have been made by the project in this area (and potentially subsequent blocks if `1016xx` is filled).

 Not all Mutant Standard emoji have encodings - PUA or otherwise, and currently PUA development is frozen, but I felt like creating a repository with a simple text file would be a much easier way to distribute the PUA standard that currently exist and that various folks already use.